dbalasuriya/hbo-tweets/README.md

 Remix This
 ==========
-These (very simple) scripts are released under the CC-BY license, so download them, run them yourself, and modify them to extract more interesting data - e.g. draw graphs.
+These (very simple) scripts are released under the permissive MIT license, so download them, run them yourself, and modify them to extract more interesting data - e.g. draw graphs.